More about Azure Migration

 Blazing Fast Data Transfer and Hybrid Storage with NetApp

-NetApp Cloud Volumes ONTAP® is the leading enterprise-grade storage management solution that delivers secure, proven cloud storage services and supports up to a capacity of 368TB on AWS, Azure or Google Cloud.
-Cloud Volumes ONTAP software supports various use cases, such as file shares, databases, DevOps, Disaster Recovery and Backup, Kubernetes and more, with hundreds of enterprise customers worldwide.
+Cloud Volumes ONTAP is an enterprise storage management platform for Azure as well as AWS and Google Cloud.
+Cloud Volumes ONTAP software supports various use cases, such as Azure database deployment, Azure backup and disaster recovery, Kubernetes and more, with hundreds of enterprise customers worldwide.